Mixmax Webhook Transform Language (Advanced)

 }

-and you're using a Mixmax Rule action such as add to sequence that requires email and name properties at the root-level, you need to set a transform to convert the webhook to:
+and you're using a Mixmax Rule action such as add to sequence that requires email and name properties at the root level, you need to set a transform to convert the webhook to:

 {